AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 ## COM and `IUnknown` <a name="comiunknown"></a>

 The [Component Object Model (COM)][doc_com] was first presented in 1993 and has been a integral part of the Windows platform since then.
 The history of .NET can't be written without COM&mdash;its influence and impact can be seen in many aspects of .NET, but none as prominently as interoperability.
 This section is not intended to fully describe all COM concerns in .NET.
-It will instead give a basic overview of COM concepts that are important to .NET interoperability and then focus on the nuts and bolts of how COM support is built into .NET, how the entire COM interop system can be replaced, and some considerations when engaging with COM from .NET.
+It will instead give a basic overview of COM concepts that are important to .NET interoperability and then focus on the nuts and bolts of how COM support is implemented and considerations when engaging with COM from .NET.

 ### `IUnknown` &ndash; the base of COM

 The base of all COM types is the [`IUnknown` interface][api_iunknown].
 This simple interface, consisting of 3 functions, is designed to handle lifetime management and conversion from one interface to another.

 Lifetime management is handled by a [reference counting][wiki_reference_counting] method.
 Reference counting provides accurate lifetime management but has two major drawbacks: circular references between instances are cumbersome and it has much higher overhead than other garbage collection techniques.
 The [`AddRef()`](https://docs.microsoft.com/windows/win32/api/unknwn/nf-unknwn-iunknown-addref) and [`Release()`](https://docs.microsoft.com/windows/win32/api/unknwn/nf-unknwn-iunknown-release) functions handle this lifetime management.
 Implementing these functions is straightforward, even in a thread-safe manner.
 The basic rule is: when the reference count reaches 0, the memory for the instance can safely be freed.